[JAC186] Gear Induction Hardening Analysis Using Two Frequencies

 Fig. 4 Magnetic Flux Lines

 The Magnetic flux lines are shown in fig. 4.
-It can be confirmed that magnetic flux is flowing from the core to the top of the gear.
+It can be confirmed that magnetic flux is flowing from the core to the top of the work piece.

 Search Filter